9600dev/mmr/README.md

 ## Development Notes

-Something weird happening?
+* Something weird happening?
 Want to know more about a particular abstraction?
 Check out the [docs/DEV_NOTES.md](docs/DEV_NOTES.md) doc.
+* Something weird in TWS happening?
+This link here: [Random notes about Trader Workstation TWS](https://dimon.ca/dmitrys-tws-api-faq/) might have you covered.
+* Want a list of all the Interactive Brokers instruments in their trading universe: click [here](https://www.interactivebrokers.com/en/index.php?f=1563&p=fut)

 # Direction